 “We’ll get used to it,” said the planet.
-“For simplicity, we’ll call you Akayama, and me the Hurricane, even though the professor is contained in both vessels.”
+“For simplicity we’ll call you Akayama, and I’m still the Hurricane Planet, even though the professor is present in both vessels.”

 Akayama didn’t appreciate her body being called a vessel.
 She felt like a file on a computer which could be duplicated or deleted.
-She felt her limbs to make sure her body was in order.
-She still had feathers from the fall.
-“Send me to the water planet.
-My first order of business is to generate a landmass using sub-aqueous extrusion—that is, I’ll open underwater magma vents.”
+“Send me to the water world.
+My first task is generating landmass with sub-aqueous extrusion—that is, I’ll open underwater magma vents.”

-“I know what sub-aqueous extrusion is,” said the Hurricane Planet.
+“I know what sub-aqueous extrusion is,” said the planet.
 “I know everything you know.”

 “Of course, of course.”
-Akayama felt her body rising from the planet’s core, accelerating toward the surface.
-“What kind of life-forms are we aiming to generate?
-We need organisms with at least a central nervous system if we want to transfer minds into them.”
+Akayama felt the floor rise from the planet’s core.
+“What life-forms are we aiming to generate?
+We need organisms with at least a nervous system if we want to transfer minds into them.”

-“We’ve got the genetic material for squids, birds, and people.”
+“We’ve got the genetic data for squids, birds, and people.”

 Akayama pat her lab coat pocket.
 “I’ve got a cockroach.”

-She tossed the roach to the dark wall, and the wall opened to catch it.
-“You also have the genetic material for earthworms; they were my first animal test-subjects when I developed mind-merging, because they’re segmented and almost radially symmetrical, so they’re easy to work with.
-Their data should be in the legacy files, alongside the fruit-trees.”
+She tossed the roach.
+The wall opened to catch it.
+“You also have the genetic data for earthworms; they were my first animal test-subjects when I developed mind-merging, because they’re segmented and almost radially symmetrical, so they’re easy to work with.
+They’re in the legacy files, alongside the fruit-trees.”

 “I’m not putting my minds into worms.”

-“You don’t have to, but let’s start with making worms.
-I’ve never made life before.”
-She felt violent vibrations as awful acceleration pressed her into her rock chair.
+“You don’t have to, but I’ve never made life before.
+Let’s start with worms.”
+She felt violent vibrations as awful acceleration pressed her into the floor.
 “We’ll work our way up to humans.”

 “Can we make them immortal?
 I won’t put an aspect of my being into something which might die.”

 Akayama humphed.
-“We’re doing this to help you reclaim your humanity, remember?
-Immortality isn’t part of the human condition.”
+“We’re reclaiming your humanity, remember?
+Immortality isn’t the human condition.”

 “Look into it anyway.
-You never know when you might change your mind.”
+You might change your mind.”

 “Is that a threat?”

-Before the Hurricane could answer, Akayama was fired from its surface with explosive velocity.
-As she shot through space like a bullet, she looked down at the Hurricane and saw that the firing mechanism resembled a colossal volcano.
-Eventually, with the distance between them, the volcano looked like a tiny pimple.
+Akayama was fired from the planet’s surface and shot through space like a bullet.
+She thought the firing mechanism resembled a colossal volcano.
+As the distance between them grew, the volcano looked like a tiny pimple.